Empyrrhus/MIDI-To-Shawzin/README.md

-# MIDI-To-Shawzin
+# MIDI-to-Shawzin

-Converts MIDI files to text, importable by Warframe's Shawzin feature.
+MIDI-to-Shawzin is a program that converts .mid files to text, importable by Warframe's Shawzin feature.

 # Usage